ABC News Reporter From NJ Apologizes After Backlash To On‑Air Remarks About Kirk Suspect

 Gutman’s comments drew criticism from some viewers who accused him of romanticizing the suspect.

-Kirk, age 31, was fatally shot at Utah Valley University (UVU) in Orem on Wednesday, Sept.
+Kirk, age 31, was fatally shot and killed at Utah Valley University (UVU) in Orem on Wednesday, Sept.
 10.

 Prosecutors have charged 22-year-old Tyler James Robinson and said they will seek the death penalty, alleging he confessed in messages to a roommate and romantic partner who is transitioning from male to female.